strongloop/strongloop.com2/_posts/2018-08-16-welcoming-model-and-datasource-commands-to-lb4-cli.md

 ### DataSource Booting

 `@loopback/boot` has also been updated to support booting `datasources`, meaning they are automatically discovered and bound to `@loopback/context` for use by your Application at runtime.
-To enable this, it will be important that your Application use both the `BootMixin` and `RepositoryMixin`.
+To enable this, it is important that your Application use both the `BootMixin` and `RepositoryMixin`.
 DataSources generated using the CLI follow the default convention used by the Booter, but you can customize the boot convention like other booters.

 You can add the mixins to your Application as follows: